wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/routing-requests-based-on-message-content.md

 #### Analyze the response

-You get the following response:
+You will see the following response received to your <b>HTTP Client</b>:

 ```json
 {"appointmentNumber":1,